FVormoor/onoffitservices/syscoon_financeinterface/README.md

 # Changelog

-## 15.0.0.0.11
+## 16.0.0.0.10

-- set 5 digits for rounding to "Kurs" in function
+- add german translation

-## 15.0.0.0.10
+## 16.0.0.0.9

-- misc. updates
+- fix error expected singleton configuration name_get

-## 15.0.0.0.9
+## 16.0.0.0.8

-- fix local variable 'lines' referenced before assignment
+- display export_id in account moves to all users

-## 15.0.0.0.8
+## 16.0.0.0.7

-- improve calculation of account counterpart
+- add function to check if hr_expense module installed or not

-## 15.0.0.0.7
+## 16.0.0.0.6

-- add function to handle html content as text
+- solve problem with expenses paid by company and counter account

-## 15.0.0.0.6
+## 16.0.0.0.5

-- Correction of little errors
+- improvments in export view

-## 15.0.0.0.5
+## 16.0.0.0.4

-- Replace self.env.user.company id by self.env.company
+- add possibility to activate / deactivate by company

-## 15.0.0.0.4
+## 16.0.0.0.3

-- Solve error with setting counter account on moves with a bank account
+- add export_id group to the view_move_form

-## 15.0.0.0.3
+## 16.0.0.0.2

-- Add sequence in tree view of bookingtext configuration
+- Allow set exported moves back to draft with confirmation message

-- Add journal to bookingtext configuration
+## 16.0.0.0.1

-- Improvement with selecting counteraccount
+- Code Migration to V16